seon9cho/COVID-DataAssimilation/README.md

 \end{align}
 `$

 The process for finding the gradients of the coefficients of $q(t)$ is identical.
+With all the gradients solved, the gradient descent algorithm is as simple as following these steps:

+- Record the current cost
+- Solve for the adjoint problem using the current parameter values
+- Find the gradients of each of the parameters
+- Update the parameters using the gradients found and a predefined learning rate
+- Repeat until convergence

+For this problem, we used a learning rate of 1e-4 for the coefficients of $k$ and $q$, and 1e-7 for the initial value parameters.
+Convergence was reached after around 450 iterations.